Tornadoes strike Arkansas, Illinois; 4 dead, dozens injured

 More outages were reported in Iowa, Missouri, Tennessee, Wisconsin, Indiana and Texas.

-Fire crews were battling several blazes near El Dorado, Kansas, and some residents were asked to evacuate, including about 250 elementary school children who were relocated to a high school.
+Fire crews battled several blazes near El Dorado, Kansas, and some residents were asked to evacuate, including about 250 elementary school children who were relocated to a high school.

 At Chicago’s O’Hare International Airport, a traffic management program was put into effect that caused arriving planes to be delayed by nearly two hours on average, WFLD-TV reported.